bpmct/cdr-images/hackazon-project/README.md

 ![Coder add image screen with bencdr/hackazon as an image](https://user-images.githubusercontent.com/22407953/99199967-ac91f880-2770-11eb-8abf-df3a4e2498a0.png)

 ### Step 2: Add MySQL 5.6 image
-Hackazon requires an older version of MySQL, Coder to the rescue!
-With containers+cloud workspaces, dealing with dependencies is no longer a problem!
+Hackazon requires an older version of MySQL.
+Coder to the rescue!
+With containers & cloud workspaces, dealing with specific dependencies is no longer a problem!
 ![Coder adding MySQL image](https://user-images.githubusercontent.com/22407953/99200160-b49e6800-2771-11eb-824d-9e6b79b5ed6d.png)

 ### Step 3: Add the MySQL service